NOVEMBER 6, 2018

 SFUSD Board of Education

-In her first term as Assessor, Carmen Chu’s leadership in implementing new technologies and improving business processes has delivered real results for San Francisco.
-Over the last few years, Chu and her team has closed the gap on a decades old assessment backlog and brought in over half a billion dollars in additional revenues helping to pay for additional investments in homeless services including navigation centers, housing, transportation and other services.
-We urge you to vote Carmen Chu for Assessor-Recorder of San Francisco.
+Carmen Chu’s leadership in implementing new technologies and improving business processes has delivered real results.
+She’s closing the gap on a decades old assessment backlog and helped bring in over half a billion dollars in additional revenue.
+View candidate website.

 BART BOARD District 8